-Manchester Vermont might not be on everyone’s list for a road trip from NYC, but you might be pleasantly surprised, as guest blogger Sunand Iyer from Escape with Miles and who’s based in New York City, found out.
+Manchester Vermont might not be on everyone’s list for a road trip from NYC, but you will be pleasantly surprised, as guest blogger Sunand Iyer from Escape with Miles and who’s based in New York City, found out.

 When I planned a Memorial Day Weekend trip from NYC with friends, Manchester, Vermont was not initially at the top of my list.